Viterbi School of Engineering

 CSCI 575 Wireless and Mobile Networks Design and Library (3) (Enroll in EE 579)

-CSCI 576 Multimedia Systems Design (3, FaSp) State-of-the-art technology for networked multimedia systems such as: system design, I/O technologies, data management, data compression, networking and telecommunications.
+CSCI 576 Multimedia Systems Design (4) State-of-the-art technology for networked multimedia systems such as: system design, I/O technologies, data management, data compression, networking and telecommunications.
 Design of real-world multimedia solution.
 Recommended preparation: familiarity with C or C++.

 CSCI 577ab Software Engineering (4-4, FaSp) a: Software life cycle processes; planning considerations for product definition, development, test, implementation, maintenance.
 Software requirements elicitation and architecture synthesis.
 Team project. b: Software development, test, implementation, and maintenance methods.
 CASE tools and software environments.
 Software product engineering, configuration management, quality engineering, documentation.
 Application via projects.
 Prerequisite: a: graduate standing; b: CSCI 577a.

-CSCI 578 Software Architectures (3, Sp) Study of concepts, principles and scope of software system architectures, including architectural styles, languages, connectors, middleware, dynamism, analysis, testing and domain-specific approaches.
+CSCI 578 Software Architectures (4) Study of concepts, principles and scope of software system architectures, including architectural styles, languages, connectors, middleware, dynamism, analysis, testing and domain-specific approaches.

 CSCI 579ab Computational Molecular Biology (3-3, FaSp) (Enroll in MATH 578ab)

-CSCI 580 3-D Graphics and Rendering (3, Fa) The process of creating images from 3-D models.
-Includes transformations, shading, lighting, rasterization, texturing, and other topics.
+CSCI 580 3-D Graphics and Rendering (4) Course outlines the process of creating images from 3D models.
+Includes transformations, shading, lighting, rastorization, texturing, and other topics.

 CSCI 581 Logic and its Applications (3) Formal systems, first order logic, truth, completeness, compactness, Godel incompleteness, recursive functions, undecidability.
 Selected applications, e.g., theorem proving, artificial intelligence, program verification, databases, computational complexity.
 Prerequisite: CSCI 430 and MATH 470.

 CSCI 582 Geometric Modeling (3, Sp) Mathematical models and computer representations for three-dimensional solids; underlying topics from set theory, geometry, and topology.
 Fundamental algorithms; applications to CAD/CAM and robotics.
-Prerequisite: EE 441 and CSCI 102 or equivalent knowledge of linear algebra and data structures.
+Recommended preparation: Linear algebra and data structures.

 CSCI 584 Control and Learning in Mobile Robots and Multi-Robot Systems (3, Fa) Survey of robot control and learning methods from technical papers.
 Control architectures, adaptation, learning, cooperation, distributed vs. centralized approaches, cooperative and competitive systems.
 Prerequisite: CSCI 445L or CSCI 460 or CSCI 547 or CSCI 561.

-CSCI 585 Database Systems (3, FaSpSm) Database system architecture; conceptual database models; semantic, object-oriented, logic-based, and relational databases; user and program interfaces; database system implementation; integrity, security, concurrency and recovery.
+CSCI 585 Database Systems (4, FaSpSm) Database system architecture; conceptual database models; semantic, object-oriented, logic-based, and relational databases; user and program interfaces; database system implementation; integrity, security, concurrency and recovery.
+Recommended preparation: Knowledge of relational databases, SQL, relational algebra and physical database design is required.
+Open only to graduate students.

 CSCI 586 Database Systems Interoperability (3, Sp) Federated and multi-database systems, database networking, conceptual and schematic diversity, information sharing and exchange, knowledge discovery, performance issues.
 Prerequisite: CSCI 585.

-CSCI 587 Geospatial Information Management (3, Fa) Techniques to efficiently store, manipulate, index and query geospatial information in support of real-world geographical and decision-making applications.
+CSCI 587 Geospatial Information Management (4) Techniques to efficiently store, manipulate, index and query geospatial information in support of real-world geographical and decision-making applications.
 Prerequisite: CSCI 485 or CSCI 585.

 CSCI 588 Specification and Design of User Interface Software (3, Fa) The design and implementation of user interface software.
 Study of issues relating to human/computer interaction.
 Visual design and real-time interfaces.

-CSCI 589 Software Engineering for Embedded Systems (3) Software engineering methods and techniques for embedded, resource constrained, and mobile environments.
+CSCI 589 Software Engineering for Embedded Systems (4, FaSpSm) Software engineering methods and techniques for embedded, resource constrained, and mobile environments.
 Applications to real-time operating systems and wireless networking systems.
 Class project.
-Prerequisite: CSCI 577a.

 CSCI 590 Directed Research (1-12) Research leading to the master’s degree.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.